-Over the years, I’ve tried to teach my kids to be grateful for what they have; however, I still hear comments from my daughters (ages 14 & 19) about how our house isn’t big enough, or my car isn’t good enough.
-My quick response to both of them is always the same: When you have a job, you can buy what you like.
-My long-term goal is to continue to show them how to be grateful for what they’ve received.
+Over the years, I’ve tried to teach my kids to be grateful for what they have; however, I still hear comments from my daughters about something not being good enough.
+Even though they are grown, my goal still remains the same which is to continue to show them how to be grateful for what they’ve received.

 Here are some tips below to teach your kids how to be thankful this holiday season and all year round:

 1. Lead by example.
 Say “thank you” in your home.
 Show appreciation to your kids when they do something you asked of them.
 When others serve you, like at a store or restaurant, give them a genuine thank you.
 These two simple words can be very powerful.
 It lets others know you appreciate them.
 A simple thank you could make their day!

 2. Don’t buy everything on their wish list.
 It’s natural to feel the need to buy your kids every present on the list.
 When my oldest daughter was young, my wife and I stood in the cold in front of Toys R Us so we could buy her the Barbie Dream House.
 Unfortunately, the more you give, the more they want.

 Talk to your kids about their lists.
 Find out what they really want, then prioritize the list accordingly.
 If you buy everything on their lists, they won’t appreciate everything they've received.
 If you buy the presents that are the most meaningful, you can teach them to be thankful for what they received.
 I always try to teach my children it’s about quality, not quantity.

 3. Teach them the value of money.
 If you make them use their own money, it’s interesting to see how fast they change their tune.
 When kids have to save for something they really want, it helps teach them that money doesn’t grow on trees.
 It also teaches them to appreciate what they have.
 Moreover, when the day comes to make that big purchase, they can feel good about it.